SxWebs

 )

-One problem area is to escape certain characters, which have a special meaning in various parts of the HTML text.
-Obviously, the less-than character "<" signals the beginning of a tag and cannot be used literally in normal text.
-It must be replaced by "&lt;".
-Now, the ampersand character "&" has a special meaning too.
-It must be replaced with "&amp;".
-But this is only true for ordinary HTML content.
-Within HTML attributes (for example "href" in "<a href="...">...</a>"), other characters must not occur.
-If you embed JavaScript in your HTML text, there is another set of rules.
+One common challenge is escaping certain characters that have special meanings in various parts of HTML.
+For example, the less-than character "<" marks the beginning of a tag and cannot appear literally in normal text; it must be replaced by "&lt;".
+Similary, the ampersand character "&" also has special significance and must be replaced with "&amp;".
+However, this is only true for regular HTML content.
+Within HTML attributes (such as "href" in "<a href="...">...</a>"), different rules apply.
+Additionally, if you embed JavaScript in your HTML content, there is yet another set of escaping rules to follow.

 Language